gilmurillo11/QA-Testing/README.md

 automation for a webapp as well as an iOS app.
 Some of software I will be using includes Cucumber, Ruby, Watir, and Selenium to name a few.
 I have found a few sites that will guide me with my setups and configurations to start.

-Setting up Mac for dev environment: http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#lion-install
+Completed::Setting up Mac for dev environment: http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#lion-install

-Webapp testing using Watir and Cucumber: http://www.continuous-qa.com/2013/03/tutorial-up-and-running-with-cucumber.html
+In Progress::Webapp testing using Watir and Cucumber: http://www.continuous-qa.com/2013/03/tutorial-up-and-running-with-cucumber.html

 iOS Automated Testing With Calabash, Cucumber, and Ruby: